khalilleo-webagentur/blacklister/README.md

 # Blacklister

-API check if username, email, domain, url, etc. on blacklist or not.
+The Blacklister API service allows users to efficiently check if a username, email, domain, IP address, or URL is present on a blacklist.

+This service enhances security by helping organizations identify potentially harmful entities and prevent unauthorized access.